rails/rails/guides/source/form_helpers.md

 Understanding Parameter Naming Conventions
 ------------------------------------------

 As you've seen in the previous sections, values from forms can be at the top level of the `params` hash or nested in another hash.
-For example in a standard `create` action for a Person model, `params[:person]` would usually be a hash of all the attributes for the person to create.
+For example, in a standard `create` action for a Person model, `params[:person]` would usually be a hash of all the attributes for the person to create.
 The `params` hash can also contain arrays, arrays of hashes and so on.

 Fundamentally HTML forms don't know about any sort of structured data, all they generate is name-value pairs, where pairs are just plain strings.
 The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.

-TIP: You may find you can try out examples in this section faster by using the console to directly invoke Racks' parameter parser.
+TIP: You may find you can try out examples in this section faster by using the console to directly invoke Rack's parameter parser.
 For example,

 ```ruby
 Rack::Utils.parse_query "name=fred&phone=0123456789"